8 Day Machame Route

 5-6 hours · 6.7 miles elevation: +4,400 ft.

 We soon leave the forest behind and enter the moorland zone of giant heather.
-The trail climbs steadily through rocky hills with wide views of the Shira Plateau (11,000 ft).
-From our camp near Shira Hut (12,600 ft), we take in the unforgettable views of Mt.
-Meru as she floats among the clouds
+The trail climbs steadily with wide views to reach the rim of the Shira Plateau.
+There is a tangible sense of wilderness, especially if afternoon mists come in!
+We camp in the center of the plateau at Shira One (11,600 ft).

 4-5 hours · 3.3 miles · elevation: +2,800 ft.